 Winter is here and almost everyone can catch a cold or flu.
 Some call it cold season, flu season, or even have it combined as flu and cold season.
 It doesn’t really matter what we call it.
 What’s important is staying healthy during cold and flu season.
 If you’re curious on how you could prepare for the full onslaught of cold and flu season, just keep on reading.

-According to last year’s statistics you have an 11 percent chance of getting a cold, and a 3.9 percent risk for flu.
+According to statistics, you have an 11 percent chance of getting a cold, and a 3.9 percent risk for flu.

 Most people tend to catch cold or flu because they are caught unaware that it’s already cold season or flu season.
 When is cold and flu season?
 The good news is that you don’t really have to wait for when the actual date arrives.
 When you start to feel it in your bones that it’s starting to get cold, start your preparations for staying healthy during cold and flu season.